ome/ome-contributing/docs/gradle-development.rst

 This will trigger two GitHub Actions builds and the generated artifacts will be uploaded to the OME Artifactory.
 All builds from the `master` branch are expected to be snapshots and uploaded to the `ome.snapshots` repository.
-All tag builds are expected to be full releases and uploaded to the `ome.staging` repository.
+All tag builds are expected to be full releases and uploaded to the `ome.releases` repository.

-Once the artifacts are uploaded, the release artifacts need to be promoted from `ome.staging` to `ome.releases` by logging into https://artifacts.openmicroscopy.org/, going to the Artifacts tab, selecting the `ome.staging` repository and choosing the `Move Content` action.